fachwerk-dev/create-fachwerk/slides/slides.md

 ## Getting started

-Run the following in command line:
+Run the following command:

 ```
 npm init fachwerk
 ```

-And choose `Slides (experimental)` as a template
+Then choose `Slides (experimental)` as a template.

 ---